Gold parting

 Gold parting is the separating of gold from silver (and other metallic impurities).
-Gold and silver are often extracted from the same ores and are chemically similar and therefore difficult to separate.
-The alloy of gold and silver is called electrum.
+Gold and silver are often extracted from the same ores and are chemically similar.
+Their separation therefore is the usual focus of parting the alloy of gold and silver, called electrum.

 Contemporary technology

-Three technologies are dominant.
+Four technologies are dominant.
 The first two start with relatively pure gold, while the third start with alloys even when there is high silver content.